AI Canvas & Geomap — Designing a Map Widget for Two AI Surfaces

 Problem

-The design challenge had two layers.
-First, the map widget needed to work on two fundamentally different surfaces.
+First, the map widget needed to work on two fundamentally different AI delivery surfaces.
 The AI Canvas version is interactive — users hover for tooltips, click to drill down, and explore visually.
-The MCP version is delivered as a static image inside AI IDEs like Cursor or Claude, where users dig deeper through follow-up prompts rather than interacting with the visual.
-Same data, different interaction models.
+The MCP version is delivered as a static image inside AI IDEs like Cursor or Claude, where the interaction model is conversational: users dig deeper through follow-up prompts rather than clicking.
+Same data, two entirely different relationships between user and information.

 Process